Skip to content

 Next, want you to focus on four important big-picture topics within the next few months of your learning as an intermediate rope top.
 You can do this on your own, but it’s best to go to an intermediate class and ask for someone to give lessons on these things.
 We will rotate teaching all of these key topics throughout all intermediate material.

-- Rope Handling: What is a stem?, Holding the rope & keeping tensions strong, Wrapping, Dressing, Catching with a finger and pulling instead of pushing, Minimizing rope burn and avoiding hitting your bunny in the face with the running end (managing the running end), Avoiding rainbows by folding, and Burning rope
+2. Rope Handling: What is a stem?, The Stick (Holding the rope & keeping tensions strong), Wrapping, Dressing, Finger hooking (Catching with a finger and pulling instead of pushing), Throwing (avoiding hitting your bunny in the face with the running end), general managing the running end, Minimizing rope burn, Avoiding rainbows by folding, and Burning rope

-- Hitches & Frictions: You must learn reverse tension, the half-hitch, the munter/nodome, the X-friction, the L-friction, the Clove Hitch, and the Half-moon hitch.
+3. Hitches & Frictions: You must learn reverse tension, the half-hitch, the Munter/nodome, the X-friction, the L-friction, the Clove Hitch, and the Half-moon hitch.
 You don’t need to learn them all at once, but make a list of which ones you’ve learned and check them off as you go.

 Rope Handling